CP1404/cp1404practicals/README.md

 # CP1404 Practicals

-My practical work for IT@JCU CP1404
+Practical work for IT@JCU CP1404